BY571/FQF-and-Extensions/README.md

 - [C51](https://arxiv.org/pdf/1707.06887.pdf)
 - [PER](https://arxiv.org/pdf/1511.05952.pdf)

-Big thank you also to Toshiki Watanabe and his [Repo](https://github.com/ku2482/fqf-iqn-qrdqn.pytorch) who helped me with the implementation and where my core FQF is based on!
+Big thank you also to Toshiki Watanabe who helped me with the implementation and where I have the training routine for the fraction proposal network from!
+His [Repo](https://github.com/ku2482/fqf-iqn-qrdqn.pytorch)

 ## Author